Do Isopods Need Light?

 Do Isopods Need Complete Darkness?

 Isopods do not need complete darkness to survive.
-Normal room lighting or natural daylight within a room is usually perfectly safe for them.
+Normal room lighting or indirect natural daylight is usually perfectly safe for them.

 What matters more is that the enclosure contains plenty of hiding places where isopods can retreat if they feel exposed.